OpenClaw Security Hardening Guide for VPS Deployments

 Recommended sandboxing practices:

-- Enable sandboxing for non-owner or high-risk agent sessions.
+- Enable sandboxing for high-risk or non-owner sessions.

-- Prefer per-agent or per-session sandbox scope over one shared sandbox for all sessions.
+- Prefer per-agent or per-session sandbox scope over one shared sandbox.

 - Avoid unnecessary host bind mounts.